Jane Curtin: Other work

 Curtin has also performed on Broadway on occasion.
 She first appeared on the Great White Way as Miss Proserpine Garnett in the play Candida in 1981.
 She later went on to be a replacement actress in two other plays, Love Letters and Noises Off, and was in the 2002 revival of Our Town, which received huge press attention as Paul Newman returned to the Broadway stage after several decades away.

 She also has narrated several audio books, including Carl Hiaasen's novel Nature Girl.

 On May 7, 2010, Curtin placed second in the Jeopardy!
 Million Dollar Celebrity Invitational, winning $250,000 for the U.S. Fund for UNICEF.
 Michael McKean won the tournament, while Cheech Marin came in third.

 She presented Emmy Awards in 1984, 1987, and 1998; the 11th Annual American Comedy Awards in 1997; and the 54th Annual Golden Globe Awards in 1997.

 Curtin has guest hosted several episodes of Selected Shorts produced by Symphony Space and distributed by Public Radio International.

 Personal life

-She married television producer Patrick Francis Lynch on April 2, 1975; they have one daughter, Tess Curtin Lynch, born in 1983.
+She married television producer Patrick Francis Lynch on April 2, 1975; they have one daughter.
 They live in Sharon, Connecticut.